 The queen rushed from the room.

-No more than an hour later, under the cover of the approaching darkness, four figures holding a small bundle disappeared off the cliff behind the castle.
-If one of them stopped once to look back, no one saw it.
+No more than an hour later, under the cover of the approaching darkness, four figures holding a small bundle disappeared off the cliff behind the palace.
+No one was around to see if even one of them looked back.